Skip Navigation

 Lawson Road Bulk Water Station Closure

-The bulk water station at 8189 Lawson Road in Milton (Google Map link) is out of order effective immediately due to damage of the station.
+The bulk water station at 8189 Lawson Road in Milton (Google Map link) is permanently closed.
 We apologize for any inconvenience.

 For more information, please email accesshalton@halton.ca or call 311.